Labiaplasty: Contraindications

 Labia reduction surgery is relatively contraindicated for the woman who have active gynecological disease, such as an infection or a malignancy; the woman who is a tobacco smoker and is unwilling to quit, either temporarily or permanently, in order to optimize her wound-healing capability; and the woman who is unrealistic in her aesthetic goals.
 The latter should either be counselled or excluded from labioplastic surgery.
 Davison et al write that it should not be performed when the patient is menstruating to reduce potential hormonal effects and the increased risk of infection.

-Sex reassignment surgery
+Feminizing surgery (transgender)

-In sexual reassignment surgery, in the case of the male-to-female transgender patient, labiaplasty is usually the second stage of a two-stage vaginoplasty operation, where labiaplastic techniques are applied to create labia minora and a clitoral hood.
+In the case of feminizing surgery surgery for transgender patients, labiaplasty is usually the second stage of a two-stage vaginoplasty/vulvoplasty operation, where labiaplasty techniques are applied to create labia minora and a clitoral hood.
 In this procedure, the labiaplasty is usually performed some months after the first stage of vaginoplasty.

 Anaesthesia

 Labial reduction can be performed under local anaesthesia, conscious sedation, or general anaesthesia, either as a discrete, single surgery, or in conjunction with another, gynecologic or cosmetic, surgery procedure.
 The resection proper is facilitated with the administration of an anaesthetic solution (lidocaine + epinephrine in saline solution) that is infiltrated to the labia minora to achieve the tumescence (swelling) of the tissues and the constriction of the pertinent labial circulatory system, the hemostasis that limits bleeding.